30 Interesting Facts About Trinidad and Tobago

 Nicki Minaj (Shutterstock)

-24. Trinidad and Tobago is famous for its Carnival, which centres around Port of Spain.
+24. Trinidad and Tobago is famous for its Carnival, which centers around Port of Spain.
 Pre-season soca fetes (dance parties) begin as early as August before it climaxes during the two days before Ash Wednesday in February.
 Celebrations include costumes (known as mas), calypso and steel pans.

 Carnival celebrations in Port of Spain (Shutterstock)

-25. The Tobago Main Ridge Forest Reserve is the oldest protected rainforest in the western hemisphere.
+25. The Tobago Main Ridge Forest Reserve is the oldest protected rainforest in the Western Hemisphere.
 It was established in 1776.

 26. During the 18th century, pirates used the island of Tobago as a base for raiding ships in the Caribbean.